This was a post I made back when I was running my startup, CrankyAds.

 What Feature Would You Like To See Next?

 These three features are helping CrankyAds become a more robust and valuable tool.
-I personally know this as a blogger using CrankyAds here on EJ, not just as a founder.
+I personally know this as a blogger using CrankyAds here on my blog, not just as a founder.

 We’re working hard to continue to develop the features we think people want, given what we also deem a priority.